When you're taking on a half, full marathon or other running endurance challenges, it’s important to fuel yourself

 Here's the issue: If you don't take on enough water with your gels, your body will struggle to absorb them effectively, leaving them to sit in your stomach and potentially feed its natural bacteria.
 This can lead to unpleasant GI drama like cramps, bloating and diarrhoea – exactly what you don't need in the middle of a marathon.

 How to solve this: You can avoid this by drinking water with your gels and opting for products which aren't too high in sugar or synthetic ingredients.
 Veloforte's range of energy nectars for running contains sugar from natural sources such as dates and rice, which are much easier on the stomach than other options.

 Here's the issue: Many people don't enjoy sickly, synthetic tasting gels, meaning they put off taking them or even avoid them altogether, which can result in hitting the wall and losing out on a stronger performance.

 How to solve this: Opt for gels made with natural ingredients and flavourings, such as the Veloforte range.
 We believe that you fuel best when you actually enjoy your active nutrition.
-As the only nutrition brand to have ever been given a Great Taste Award, our products are powerful and delicious in equal measure.
+As the only nutrition brand to have ever been given multiple Great Taste Awards, our products are powerful and delicious in equal measure.

 Here’s the issue: As we mentioned above, gels which solely use glucose are digested and absorbed very quickly by the body.
 This can lead to a powerful energy spike (good) followed by a crash (not good).